GhHiva/M2PI-mini-project/WhatWeHaveToKnow.md

 Semantic segmentation:

-* labels all fish pixels together
+* labels all person pixels together

 Instance segmentation:

-* separates fish #1
-* fish #2
-* fish #3
+* separates person #1, person #2, and person #3

 Each object receives its own mask.

----

-## Why It Matters

-This is extremely important when:
+This is matter when:

 * objects overlap
 * multiple similar objects exist